What makes a good friend?

-If you’re worried about someone and you want to be there for them, ask them what they need.
+If you’re worried about a friend and you want to be there for them, ask them what they need.
 You’ll then know what they find helpful during tough times, and you can offer them support in a way that’s genuinely helpful.
 Being a good friend means being there for them in the harder times.

 If you’re a hugger, ask your friend whether it’d be okay to hug them.
 Once you get the thumbs up, hug away!
 Hugging your friends can be a great way to show you care for them.
 Physical contact can be comforting, especially when someone feels alone.

 Keep in touch

 Tell them how you feel

 You don’t have to make a big deal about it all the time, but you can make a real difference to how someone is feeling just by letting them know how important they are to you.
 Although actions speak louder than words, vocalising your feelings is an important part of being a good friend.

 Be willing to make a tough call

 If you think your friend’s safety is at risk, you might need to act without their consent and get help.
 It can be a tough call, particularly when you’re worried about how they’ll react, but remember that good friends care enough to step up, and that you’re doing it to protect them from harm.